 ST BARTHS NIGHTLIFE

 Whatever the hottest club of the moment, don’t expect for much to get started before midnight.
 Check with the concierge for who’s livening up what party.
-If you make a late dinner reservation at one of the club restaurants you’ll have a seat when later the frenzy commences.
+Make a late dinner reservation at one of the club restaurants.
+You’ll have a seat when the frenzy commences.

 Le Ti St-Barth, Pointe Milou, +590 590 51 15 80 / +590 590 27 97 71